sheepla/FontInstaller/README.md

 ## Usage

 To install fonts, just specify font file path in first argument.
-It will resolve the path automatically so you can glob pattern e.g. `*.ttf`
+This script resolve the path automatically so you can use glob pattern e.g. `*.ttf`

 ```powershell
 ❯ Install-Font.ps1 path/to/SomeFont*.ttf